sarwonous/agussarwono.com/content/article/ssh-tunneling/index.md

 #### Step 1: Install bore client

 1. **Download bore**
-	- Visit https://bore.digital or https://github.com/jkuri/bore/releases to download the appropriate version for your machine
+	- Visit https://github.com/jkuri/bore/releases to download the appropriate version for your machine
 2. **Copy bore to your application directory**
 	- Once downloaded, copy the bore executable to your application directory.
 For example you can copy it to `/url/local/bin` using the following command
     ```shell